nautobot/helm-charts/docs/advanced-features/kubernetes-jobs-support.md

 The `values.yaml` contains the section `kubernetes.defaults`, where all the default values for your job manifests are defined.
 Any setting defined here, is applied to all job manifests.
-For example, you want to inject an extra environmental variable to your jobs.
+For example, you want to inject an extra environment variable to your jobs.
 Define this new variable in the `kubernetes.defaults` section.